vmware-tanzu/sonobuoy/site/content/docs/master/faq.md

 This is to help prevent you from accidentally running tests which may disrupt workloads on your cluster.
 To run all the conformance tests, use the `certified-conformance` mode.

-Please refer to our [documentation for the `e2e` plugin][e2ePlugin] for more details of the built-in configurations.
+Please refer to our [documentation for the `e2e` plugin][e2ePlugin] for more details of the built-in configurations or our blog [post][testsuiteblog] on the Kubernetes test suite.

 ### How do I determine why my tests failed?
 Before debugging test failures, we recommend isolating any failures to verify that they are genuine and are not spurious or transient.